Monday, October 21, 2013

 GAADA HAAENZ

 This is the fishermen sect .
-The men simply collect the fish from lakes , rivers and canals while entire marketing is done by women who labour hard in carrying these fish to city markets for ultimate sale .
+The men simply collect the fish from lakes , rivers and canals while entire marketing is done by women who labour hard in carrying these fish to the city markets for ultimate sale .

 MATA HAAENZ